-- a) the suitability of the structure and organisation of postgraduate study programmes - b) the pursuit of learning outcomes and qualifications in accordance with the European and National Qualifications Framework for Higher Education level 7 - c) the promotion of the quality and effectiveness of teaching at the PSP - d) the appropriateness of the qualifications of the teaching staff for the PSP - e) the drafting, implementation, and review of specific annual quality goals for the improvement of the PSP - f) the level of demand for the graduates' qualifications in the labour market - g) the quality of support services, such as the administrative services, the libraries and the student welfare office for the PSP - h) the efficient utilisation of the financial resources of the PSP that may be drawn from tuition fees - i) the conduct of an annual review and audit of the quality assurance system of the PSP through the cooperation of the Internal Evaluation Group (IEG) with the Institution's Quality Assurance Unit (QAU)
+- a) the suitability of the structure and organisation of postgraduate study programmes - b) the pursuit of learning outcomes and qualifications in accordance with the European and National Qualifications Framework for Higher Education level 7 - c) the promotion of the quality and effectiveness of teaching at the PSP - d) the appropriateness of the qualifications of the teaching staff for the PSP - e) the drafting, implementation, and review of specific annual quality goals for the improvement of the PSP - f) the level of demand for the graduates' qualifications in the labour market - g) the quality of support services, such as the administrative services, the libraries and the student welfare office for the PSP - h) the efficient utilisation of the financial resources of the PSP that may be drawn from tuition fees - the conduct of an annual review and audit of the quality assurance system of the PSP through the cooperation of the Internal Evaluation Group (IEG) with the Institution's Quality Assurance Unit (QAU)

-- Quality Assurance Policy of the PSP - Quality goal setting of the PSP suitability of the structure and organisation of postgraduate study programmes, the pursuit of learning outcomes and qualifications in accordance with the European and National Qualifications Framework for Higher Education -level 7- etc. Both the Quality Assurance Policy and the Goal Setting Strategy can be found on the website of the Programme.
-The Quality Assurance Policy presents the mission of PSP, with reference to aims and objectives.
+- Quality Assurance Policy of the PSP - Quality goal setting of the PSP suitability of the structure and organisation of postgraduate study programmes, the pursuit of learning outcomes and qualifications in accordance with the European and National Qualifications Framework for Higher Education -level 7- etc. The Quality Assurance Policy is briefly presented on the website of the Programme.
+This does not appear to be the case for the Goal Setting Strategy.
+The full Quality Assurance Policy and the Goal Setting Strategy are not easily accessible.
+They can be found through a link that is not provided on the website.
+However, on the website there is a link to the findings of the internal evaluation by MODIP.
+The Quality Assurance Policy presents the mission of the Department of Early Childhood Education and the PSP, with reference to aims and objectives.
 There is extensive reference to processes and practices associated with the implementation of the Quality Assurance Policy.